PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 \newtheorem{definition}{Definition}
 \begin{definition}
-A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at task in T, as measured by P, improves with experience E.
+A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at task in T, as measured by P, improves with experience E. [@Mitchell:1997:ML:541177]
 \end{definition}

 This means, that a computer program learns if it is improving its performance at some task through experience.
 This experience could be input data like pictures of trees, with which it gets trained with the task to identiy those trees on that picture.

 ### Tasks

 For fullfilling such a task it is necessary to define this task before.
+This definition is oriented to the book "Deep Learning" by Ian Goodfellow, Yoshua Bengio and Aaron Courville. [@Goodfellow-et-al-2016]

 In general tasks are described in terms of how the Machine Learning system should process an example.
 An example is a collection of quantitative measurements, called features.
 This set can be written as a vector $x \in \mathbb{R}^n$ with each $x_i$ being one of the features.

 The most important and most common tasks in computer science are